mikelovesrobots/unity3d-trigger-action-pattern/README.md

 SetActiveAction
 ---------------
-Sets a target GameObject to active or disabled depending on the setToActive setting.
+Sets a target GameObject to active or disabled depending on the setting.

 ShiftSplitterAction
 -------------------
 When the action is fired and the user is holding down shift, fires one action, otherwise fires another action.
+Perhaps a little overly specialized for this collection.

-SpawnGameObjectAction
+SpawnPrefabAction
 ---------------------
 Spawns a specified gameObject.
 Options include:

-* `attachToSelf` -- specifies if this gameObject should be parent or not
+* `AttachToSelf` -- boolean that specifies if this gameObject should be the parent
-* `isTemporary` -- indicates the spawned object should be deleted
+* `IsTemporary` -- indicates the spawned object should eventually be deleted
-* `lifespan` -- indicates how long the object should live
+* `TemporaryLifespan` -- indicates how long the object should live

 These last two settings are useful for one-shot particle emitters.